byjg/php-rest-reference-architecture/docs/reference/attributes.md

 use RestReferenceArchitecture\Model\User;

 #[RequireRole(User::ROLE_ADMIN)]
-public function postDummy(HttpResponse $response, HttpRequest $request): void {
+public function postProject(HttpResponse $response, HttpRequest $request): void {
     // This method is only accessible to users with ROLE_ADMIN }